dCache/dcache-book2/config-SRM.md

 ### transfermanagers.enable.log-to-database

-`transfermanagers.enable.log-to-database` tells CELL-SRM to store the information about the remote (copy, srmCopy) transfer details in the database.
-Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by CELL-SRM is excessive, disable it.
+`transfermanagers.enable.log-to-database` tells `SRM` to store the information about the remote (copy, srmCopy) transfer details in the database.
+Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by SRM is excessive, disable it.

 Possible values are `true` and `false`.
 Default is `false`.